The64thGamer/cheeseepedia/content/transcriptions/chuck-e-cheeses-university-gameroom.md

 **Chuck E. Cheese: (Walkaround)**

-I sure am, games are one of my favorite things about Chuck E Cheese’s.
+I sure am, games are one of my favorite things about Chuck E. Cheese’s.

 **Todd Horchner:**